flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RunPipelineActivity
-### Simulates the results of running a pipeline activity on a message payload.
+> Simulates the results of running a pipeline activity on a message payload.<br/>

 #### Input Parameters
 * `Action` - _required_